Updated on 2025-11-10 GMT+08:00

 <UniqueString>

-The character string automatically generated by OBS, which uniquely identifies a log file.
+The character string automatically generated by OBS, which uniquely identifies a log file

 Figure 1 Log folder name

-Figure 2 Log file name
+Figure 2 Log file names

-Figure 3 Log file name
+Figure 3 Log file names

 Log Fields